 If you’re already fairly clued up when it comes to Honda’s B16 engine, then it’ll most likely come as no surprise that there are very few common issues, especially on well-maintained stock engines.

 Of course, strapping a gigantic turbo onto your B16 and bashing it off the limiter every drive isn’t going to do you any favors, but we wish you luck finding an engine that’ll happily take that beating.

-With that said, some B16 engines are now over 30 years old, and you can expect that someone, at some point, has probably had a little too much ‘VTEC, yo’.
+With that said, some B16 engines are now over 30 years old, and you can expect that someone, at some point during its life, has probably had a little too much ‘VTEC, yo’.

 For this reason, we always recommend carrying out a compression test if you’re looking to purchase a B16.
 A compression of around 170-190PSI across the board on a warm engine is ideal.

 We’ve seen many B16’s venture over the 300,000-mile mark with the correct maintenance, which we’re sure you’ll agree is pretty impressive!